nico6bury/usda-flight-mill/README.md

 ## Explanation of Sample Files

-[Add something here about running the sample files so anyone can look at the input/output themselves.
-I should maybe also add the Flight Mill user guide to this repo.]
+Several sample files can be foung in the /data/old or obsolete files/ folder from earlier in development.
+If you'd simply like to take a look at an hour or real data, then please use the /data/hour_long_sample_data.csv file.

+For additional information on operating the software and collecting data with the flight mill, please refer to the flight mill user guide.

 ## Compilation and Environment